In your state

 Colorado AFHK partners with school districts, parent groups, and community organizations to provide workshops and educational opportunities to engage parents in school wellness efforts and to advocate for healthy school and family practices.
 Read more about our initiatives.

 Your Child’s Brain: What’s Going On in There?
-Building Resilience at School and at Home.
+Building Resilience at Home and at School.
 Join AFHK, Colorado PTA, and Wellness Training Specialists for a look into how our children’s brains work and think during their educational years.
 Learn more and register.

 The Connecticut Association for Health, Physical Education, Recreation and Dance (CT AHPERD) Annual Fall Conference – November 21-22, Red Lion Hotel, Cromwell, CT.